wwMark/meshgraphnets/README.md

     mkdir -p ${DATA}
     bash meshgraphnets/download_dataset.sh flag_simple ${DATA}

+Go to the dataset directory and generate .idx file(needed by package tfrecord for reading .tfrecord file in PyTorch):

+    python -m tfrecord.tools.tfrecord2idx <file>.tfrecord <file>.id

 Configure running goals by setting the variables and flags variables at the beginning of run_model.py, which includes running mode (training/evaluation), model, epochs, saving path and etc.